oxylabs/product-integrations/residential-proxies/GoLang/README.md

 ## Global variables

-Setup the script using the following constants (see constant.go)
+Set up the script using the following constants (see constant.go)

 * Username (String) - Username of a proxy user
 * Password (String) - Password of a proxy user